-To achieve the LASER Level 3 Award in Emergency First Aid at Work qualification, the learner must achieve the single mandatory unit, Emergency First Aid in the Workplace, worth 1 credit.
+To achieve the LASER Level 3 Award in First Aid at Work qualification, the learner must achieve the two mandatory units, Emergency First Aid In The Workplace and Recognition And Management Of Illness And Injury In The Workplace worth 1 credit each.

-The Guided Learning Hours (GLH) for this qualification are six.
-The time taken to complete the Emergency First Aid course cannot be reduced.
+The Guided Learning Hours (GLH) for this qualification are 18.
+The time taken to complete the First Aid at Work course cannot be reduced.
 There may be a benefit in flexibility, but blended learning should not reduce the overall time required to complete the course.
-A minimum of two thirds (4 hours) of the training time must be face-to-face learning.
-The Total Qualification Time for this qualification is 7 hrs.
+See Blended Learning in First Aid Quality Assurance Standards.
+A minimum of 12 hours of the training time must be face-to-face learning.
+The Total Qualification Time for this qualification is 22 hrs.